ericphanson/GuessworkQuantumSideInfo.jl/numeric_experiments/README.md

 iterative algorithm, with a relative optimality gap tolerance of 0,

 * \(o\)
-Cbc (version 2.10.3) as the MILP solver, and SCS (version 2.1.1) as the SDP solver, with Pajarito’s iterative algorithm
+Cbc (version 2.10.3) [4] as the MILP solver, and SCS (version 2.1.1) [5] as the SDP solver, with Pajarito’s iterative algorithm

-Here, ‘c’ stands for commercial, and ‘o‘ for open-source.
-In configuration c1, Gurobi was set to have with a relative optimality gap tolerance of 10<sup> − 5</sup> and in c2, a relative optimality gap tolerance of 0.
+Here, ‘c’ stands for commercial, and ‘o’ for open-source.
+In the configuration (c1), Gurobi was set to have with a relative optimality gap tolerance of 10<sup> − 5</sup> and in (c2), a relative optimality gap tolerance of 0.
 In both configurations, Gurobi was given an absolute linear-constraint-wise feasibility tolerance of 10<sup> − 8</sup>, and an integrality tolerance of 10<sup> − 9</sup>.
-These choices of parameters match those made in .
+These choices of parameters match those made in [2].
 Cbc was given an integrality tolerance of 10<sup> − 8</sup>, and SCS’s (normalized) primal, dual residual and relative gap were set to 10<sup> − 6</sup> for each problem.
 The default parameters were used otherwise.
 Note the MSD option was not used with Cbc, since the solver does not support lazy callbacks.

 For the (exponentially large) SDP primal and dual formulations, the problems were solved with both MOSEK and SCS, and likewise with the